rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ### Examples

-When copy-on-write is enabled, take a shallow copy of a `Series` or a `DataFrame` will not eagerly create a copy of the data.
-But instead, it produces a view which will be lazily copied when a write operation is performed on any of it's copies.
+When copy-on-write is enabled, taking a shallow copy of a `Series` or a `DataFrame` will not eagerly create a copy of the data.
+Instead, it will produce a view that will be lazily copied when a write operation is performed on any of its copies.

 Let's create a series: